-Companies who only pay DEI lip service miss out on the wider rewards a diverse and inclusive workforce brings, such as improved risk management.
+Companies that only pay diversity, equity, and inclusion (DEI) lip service miss out on the wider rewards that fair treatment and full participation bring, such as improved risk management.

-Diversity, equality and inclusion (DEI) should be taken seriously.
-Yet, for some businesses, these are merely buzzwords.
-Almost 10% of respondents to a recent Workday survey said their organisation denied the importance of diversity, while nearly 20% said it was trivialised.
+DEI should be taken seriously, yet for some businesses, these are merely buzzwords.
+Almost 10% of respondents to a Workday survey said their organisation denied the importance of diversity, while nearly 20% said it was trivialised.

-We examine the risks companies face, such as discrimination claims and reputational damage and explore how DEI helps businesses make better decisions.
+Below, we examine the risks companies face, such as discrimination claims and reputational damage, and explore how DEI helps businesses make better decisions

 What does DEI look like in the workplace?